 Some medicines for the treatment of advanced papillary RCC might not be suitable for people with multiple serious diseases or conditions (co-morbidities).
 Also, you might decide you do not want to take medication for your cancer.
-You will need to discuss your options with your oncologist to make an informed decision about which treatment to choose.
+You will need to discuss your options with your oncologist to make an informed decision about which treatment is right for you.